Grails-Plugin-Consortium/grails-cxf-client/README.md

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.4.0
+    * Updating the wsdl2-java script to not require the installPath any longer
+    * Updating cxf to version 2.6.1 to match the cxf plugin

 * v1.3.0
     * Adding ability to update endpoint during runtime if needed - Thanks to Laura Helde for finalizing this work.